Impact at Kiron

 Merkel visits Kiron

-Chancellor Angela Merkel visits Kiron.
-We get registered as an NGO in Jordan with an expanded objective to support underserved communities.
-First transfer student, Ahmad and 50 partner Universities from 8 countries.
+German Chancellor Angela Merkel visits Kiron.
+We register as an NGO in Jordan with an expanded objective to support underserved communities.
+First transfer student, Ahmad, and 50 partner universities from 8 countries.

 2018